Detailed pyFastChem module description¶

 expressions for each of these flags.
 Using this array with any of the

-aforementioned flags pyfastchen.FASTCHEM_MSG[flag]
+aforementioned flags pyfastchen.FASTCHEM_MSG[flag] returns a string

 with a description of the corresponding flag’s meaning.
 For example,